SSankar17/nyt_dashboard/readme.md

 3. What is the relationship between a book's description, the overall sentiment, and its genre?
 4. How do critical reviews (online and Sunday book reviews) correlate with bestseller performance?
 5. Are there identifiable seasonal trends or social events that influence list rankings?
 6. How do co-authored books perform compared to single-author books on the NYT Best Sellers list?

+## Usage
+To use this app, create a clone on your local device.
+Open Docker, MongoDB Compass, and your IDE.
+In your IDE, run the line `streamlit run Main_Page-Streamlit_App.py` in your base terminal.
+Ensure that there is a MongoDB connection named nyt_bestsellers.

 ## Technology Stack